MJ-NT/Glass-Darkly/README.md

 ### about.html

 This page describes what the game is.
 It references my influences and inspiration for the project - namely ‘A House of Many Doors’ and ‘Fallen London’ - and provides links to both.
-Here, I wrote a short in-fiction blurb.
-It also contains a content warning and copyright, credits and technical information.
+I also wrote a short in-fiction blurb here.
+The page contains a content warning and copyright, credits and technical information as well.

 ### account.html

 This page offers users the option to change their password through submitting a form.
+Images provide more visual and thematic interest.
+A Bootstrap grid system is used.

 ### challenge.html